briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

           publish_dir: ./docs
 ```

-When changes are pushed to the `master` branch, this script runs.
-It builds the site with `yarn generate` and then the `peaceiris/actions-gh-pages@v3` GitHub Action commits only the build artifacts to the `gh-pages` branch where the content is served on `briancaffey.github.io`.
+When changes are pushed to the `master` branch, this GitHub Action runs.
+It lints the code, builds the site with `yarn generate` and then the `peaceiris/actions-gh-pages@v3` GitHub Action commits only the build artifacts to the `gh-pages` branch where the content is served on `briancaffey.github.io`.

 ### Nuxt.js Framework

 Nuxt.js is a versatile Vue.js framework.
 It can be used to build several different types of websites, including Server Side Rendered (SSR) websites, single page applications (SPA) and static websites.
-I use the last option, also called Server Side Generation (SSG).
+I use the static website mode, also called Server Side Generation (SSG).

 ### Content API